vjbollavarapu/modulyn-community/tests/README.md

-# TidyGen Community Tests
+# Modulyn Community Tests

-This directory contains all test files for the TidyGen Community project.
+This directory contains all test files for the Modulyn Community project.

 ## Directory Structure